nestorSag/auto-k8-cluster/README.md

 # DevOps/MLOps sandbox

 This project is a small testing ground for some popular DevOps and MLOps frameworks.
-As of now, the repository bootstraps a Kubernetes cluster from scratch on EC2 roughly following the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but using Ansible and Terraform to streamline the whole process.
+As of now, the repository bootstraps an ephemeral Kubernetes cluster from scratch on EC2 roughly following the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but using Ansible and Terraform to streamline the whole process.

 # Requirements